Generalized Fubini transform with two variables: Definitions and notation

-For any positive $r \in \mathds{N}$, the quantity $ \genfrac{\{}{\}}{0pt}{}{n}{k}_{r} $ denotes the number of partitions of a set of $n$ objects into exactly $k$ nonempty, disjoint subsets, such that the first $r$ elements are in distinct subsets.
+The $r$-Stirling numbers \cite{Broder} denotes $ \genfrac{\{}{\}}{0pt}{}{n}{k}_{r}$, for any positive $r \in \mathds{N}$, the number of partitions of a set of $n$ objects into exactly $k$ nonempty, disjoint subsets, such that the first $r$ elements are in distinct subsets.
 These numbers obey the recurrence relation

 and

 The exponential generating function is given by